Textbook Alternatives

 Disadvantages

 - National surveys show that students prefer studying with print books that they can highlight and annotate (some library ebooks offer digital highlighting and annotating).
 Our experience is that many students will still opt to purchase the print book, while some students are very happy with a free library ebook.
-The library ebook provides an option for low income students that may otherwise try to get by with just lecture notes.
+The library ebook provides an option for students that may otherwise try to get by with just lecture notes.

 - Some library ebooks must be read online and have only limited options for downloading or printing content.